Here are some NAMI suggestions for personalizing your self-care strategy.

 Notice The Positive

 When you take the time to notice positive moments in your day, your experience of that day becomes better.
-Try writing down one thing each day or week that was good.
+Try writing down one thing each day or week that was good or for which you are grateful.
 Even if the positive thing is tiny (“It was a sunny day”), it’s real, it counts, and it can start to change your experience of life.

 Gather Strength From Others

 You may feel you don’t have the time to stay in touch with friends or start new friendships.
 Focus on the long-term.
-If you can meet up with a friend once a month, or go to a community event at your local library once every two months, it still helps keep you connected.
-It also gives you the chance to connect with people on multiple levels.
+Do what you can to stay connected.
+(Related: tips for maintaining connections.)